datagrok-ai/public/help/develop/how-to/build-an-app.md

 * Reading from databases: Datagrok supports more than 30 ([link](./access-data.md#parameters))
 * Access a file from a network file share (Windows Shares, SAMBA and the like) ([link](./access-data.md#file-shares))

-Connections to databases, respective database queries, and file shares live in Datagrok as entities.
+Connections to databases, respective database queries, and file shares connections live in Datagrok as entities.
 These may be published to only you, the package author, or to any specific user group.
-Main code work for accessing databases is concentrated around `grok.data.query` method, whereas accessing files from file shares and servers is made by `grok.functions.eval('OpenServerFile("...")')`.
+Main code work for accessing databases is concentrated around `grok.data.query` method ([a sample]()), whereas accessing files from file shares and servers is made by `grok.functions.eval('OpenServerFile("...")')` ([a sample]()).

-We strongly encourage you not to store credentials directly inside your application packages.
+When it comes to connections, we strongly encourage you not to store their credentials directly inside your application packages.
 The chapter ["Managing privileges"](#managing-privileges) discusses credentials management in detail.

 ## Persisting data